Model selection-based estimation for generalized additive models using mixtures of g-priors: Towards systematization: Priors for knots

-The prior has been shown to be successful in adapting to spatially inhomogeneous smoothness \citep[e.g.,][]{chan2006locally,jeong2016bayesian,jeong2017analysis}.
-The cardinality $|\Xi_{VS}|\le 2^{\sum_{j=1}^p M_j}$ shows that it is usually impractical to enumerate all possible models, indicating that MCMC is useful for exploring the model spaces.
-The standard Gibbs sampling and Metropolis-Hastings algorithm can be easily applied to this setup \citep{dellaportas2002bayesian}.
-Sampling efficiency may be improved by block updates \citep{kohn2001nonparametric,jeong2021bayesian} or adaptive sampling \citep{nott2005adaptive,ji2013adaptive}.
-Moreover, as $\Xi_{VS}$ is finite-dimensional, the idea of storing the marginal likelihood discussed in Section~\ref{sec:prior1} seems viable.
-However, our experience shows that this approach is effective only when $p$ is very small because of the memory issue, for example, $p\le 2$.
-Thus, we do not purse this direction.
+The VS-knot spline approach has proven effective in adapting to spatially inhomogeneous smoothness \citep[e.g.,][]{chan2006locally,jeong2016bayesian,jeong2017analysis}.
+The cardinality $|\Xi_{VS}|\le 2^{\sum_{j=1}^p M_j}$ indicates that enumerating all possible models is usually impractical, highlighting the usefulness of MCMC methods for exploring model spaces.
+Standard Gibbs sampling and Metropolis-Hastings algorithms are well-suited for this setup \citep{dellaportas2002bayesian}.
+Sampling efficiency can be enhanced using block updates \citep{kohn2001nonparametric,jeong2021bayesian} or adaptive sampling \citep{nott2005adaptive,ji2013adaptive}.
+Additionally, since $\Xi_{VS}$ is finite-dimensional, storing the marginal likelihood, as discussed in Section~\ref{sec:prior1}, appears feasible.
+However, our experience shows that this approach is only effective when $p$ is very small, due to memory constraints (e.g., $p\le 2$).
+Consequently, we do not pursue this direction.

-We emphasize that our basis system in \eqref{eqn:basis} is particularly useful for the VS-spline approach.
-Given Proposition~\ref{prop:selection}, knot selection is naturally translated into basis selection with the linear term $b_{j1}^\ast$ always being included.
-This property simplifies computation using the basis system the basis system in \eqref{eqn:ncs} and \eqref{eqn:basis}; one can generate a full basis matrix $B_j^c\in\mathbb R^{n\times (M_j+1)}$ whose $(i,k)$th component is $b_{jk}(x_{ij})$ constructed with the knot candidates $\xi_j^c=(\xi_{j1}^c,\dots, \xi_{jM_j}^c)$, and then choose important columns of $B_j^c$, while always including the first column for the linear term.
-As noted previously, this approach is not attainable with other natural cubic spline basis functions, such as the natural cubic B-splines or the ones in (5.4) and (5.5) of \citet{hastie2009elements}.
-For these basis functions, a basis term $b_{j,k+1}^\ast$ is potentially specified with more than one knot-point for some $k$.
-Therefore, inserting or deleting a knot-point may alter more than one basis term, leading to a conflict between knot selection and basis selection.
+We emphasize that the basis system in \eqref{eqn:basis} is particularly useful for the VS-knot spline approach.
+According to Proposition~\ref{prop:selection}, knot selection naturally translates into basis selection.
+This property simplifies computation using the basis system in \eqref{eqn:ncs} and \eqref{eqn:basis}: one can generate a full basis matrix $B_j^c\in\mathbb R^{n\times (M_j+1)}$ whose $(i,k)$th component is $b_{jk}(x_{ij})$ constructed with the knot candidates $\xi_j^c=(\xi_{j1}^c,\dots, \xi_{jM_j}^c)$, and then choose important columns of $B_j^c$, while always including the first column for the linear term.
+As previously noted, this approach cannot be applied to other natural cubic spline basis functions, such as natural cubic B-splines or those in (5.4) and (5.5) of \citet{hastie2009elements}.
+For these basis functions, the basis term $b_{j,k+1}^\ast$ may be specified with more than one knot-point for some $k$.
+Consequently, inserting or deleting a knot-point may alter multiple basis terms, leading to a conflict between knot selection and basis selection.